buildAll/AccountingRobot/README.md

 2.Run it directly.

 MAC OS X:
-1.Download the .exe file in Product folder
+1.Download the file in Produc_ForMAC folder
-2.Run terminal in your MAC
-3.change directory to where the .exe be stored.
-4.input following command in your terminal: sudo ./AccountingRobot.exe
+2.Open the file with Terminal

 WHAT 's this project?